ms-iot/content/en-US/win10/samples/ZigBeeAdapterTutorial.md

+---
+layout: default
+title: ZigBeeAdapterTutorial
+permalink: /en-US/win10/samples/ZigBeeAdapterTutorial.htm
+lang: en-US
+---

 # ZigBee sample
 Get the [code](https://github.com/ms-iot/samples/blob/develop/AllJoyn/AllJoynZigBeeAdapter/ZigBeeAdapter.zip?raw=true) on Github

 This document describes the setup of the ZigBee adapter for Device System Bridge (DSB) on Windows 10.
 When using it you will be able to expose ZigBee devices to AllJoyn.

 ## What is ZigBee?